-The staff report submitted in relation to the proposed RON says "DWR has adopted a Project Adaptive Management and Monitoring Plan (AMMP)," but where is it?
+Staff reports submitted in relation to past RONs have said "DWR has adopted a Project Adaptive Management and Monitoring Plan (AMMP)," but where is it?
 And what it?
-The staff report says: "Adaptive management' means a framework and flexible decision-making process for ongoing knowledge acquisition, monitoring, and evaluation leading to continuous improvements in management planning and implementation of a project to achieve specified objectives.
+They have said: "Adaptive management' means a framework and flexible decision-making process for ongoing knowledge acquisition, monitoring, and evaluation leading to continuous improvements in management planning and implementation of a project to achieve specified objectives.
 (Water Code § 85052.)"
 But that's not a project.
 It's a process.
 And one that encompasses potential future projects or project modifications that have yet to be designed, analyzed, or approved by anyone.

-The Owners have never presented with details of such a process, let along any identifiable governing plan.
-They have never been advised of what it might specifically encompass.
-The staff report, and DWR's counsel at the last series or RON hearings held last month, and the NE have asserted "The adaptive management flowage easements would allow for Project operations to increase flows up to 12,000 cfs from November 1 through March 15 annually and up to 1,000 cfs through May 1."
+The Owners have never been presented with details of such a process, let along any identifiable governing plan.
+The Owners have never been advised of what it might specifically encompass.
+The staff reports, and DWR's counsel at the last series of RON hearings earlier this year, and the NE have asserted "The adaptive management flowage easements would allow for Project operations to increase flows up to 12,000 cfs from November 1 through March 15 annually and up to 1,000 cfs through May 1."
 However, the Owners have been unable to identify a source for that detail in any documents that refer to or provide some description of adaptive management.
 Even if such broader but defined parameters have been developed, it only further begs the question why DWR is seeking an easement to allow for unlimited flow.